itsme-vijay/docker-learning-projects/03_flask_postgres_app/README.md

-# 🐳 Lab 3: Deploy Production-Ready Flask + PostgreSQL App with Nginx on Docker (AWS EC2)
+# 🐳 Project 3: Deploy Production-Ready Flask + PostgreSQL App with Nginx on Docker (AWS EC2)

 In this lab, you'll learn how to **build and deploy a production-ready Flask web application** connected to **PostgreSQL**, served through **Nginx**, all running inside **Docker containers** on an AWS EC2 instance.
 We’ll go step by step — from writing Flask code, setting up the database, to configuring Docker and Nginx for live deployment.